-Non-priority debts which are unsecured can be included in a debt management plan.
+Unsecured, non-priority debts can be included in a debt management plan.
 This includes debts such as overdrafts, personal loans, payday loans, catalogue debts, store cards, credit cards and even money owed to friends and family.

 However, priority debts such as unpaid council tax bills, court fines, TV licence arrears, child support, mortgage payments, rent, gas bills and electricity bills will not be eligible for inclusion in your DMP.
-These debts are considered priority debts because there are more serious consequences if these debts are unpaid, in comparison to non-priority debts.
+These debts are considered priority debts because there are more serious consequences if these debts are unpaid compared to non-priority debts.

-If you are self-employed and have personal debts which are linked to your business, such as overdrafts and credit cards which have been used to pay business expenses, they may be included in your DMP.
+If you are self-employed and have personal debts linked to your business, such as overdrafts and credit cards that have been used to pay business expenses, they may be included in your DMP.
 However, any outstanding VAT payments or tax arrears cannot be included in a debt management plan.

-If you have outstanding non-priority debts which are joint debts with another individual, you will be able to include these in your debt management plan.
-However, the creditor may continue to chase the joint account holder for payment, as you are both equally liable for repayment of the debt, which is known as joint and several liability.
+If you have outstanding non-priority debts, which are joint debts with another individual, you will be able to include these in your debt management plan.
+However, the creditor may continue to chase the joint account holder for payment.
+You are both equally liable for repayment of the debt, which is known as joint and several liability.

 It is advisable to split your disposable income between your priority debt payments and your DMP.
-Once the priority debts have been paid in full, the extra disposable income you have available can be added to your DMP payment.
-This will enable your DMP provider to increase the amount paid each month to your creditors and your non-priority debts will be repaid in a shorter period of time.
+Then, once the priority debts have been paid in full, the extra disposable income you have available can be added to your DMP payment.
+This will enable your DMP provider to increase the amount paid each month to your creditors, and your non-priority debts will be repaid in a shorter period of time.

 Those who can afford to consistently make smaller payments on the debt over a longer period of time are likely to benefit from a debt management plan.
 They are also a great option for those who know their financial situation is likely to improve, especially if income levels are stable.